Get Rid of Uncomfortable Sales

 Many sales “techniques” are based on using the fear centers of the brain to trigger you into survival mode.
 They are manipulative, pushy, and remove agency from the buyer.
 To my mind, they are also why many voice professionals have a real hard time doing what they need to do around sales.
-We’ve got to get rid of uncomfortable sales is a must if we’re going to thrive in 2021.

 If you ever run into a sales tactic that feels “off” to you – ask yourself why.

 - Potential loss of opportunity

 - Something seems “too good to be true” – high gain for low risk

 - A promise of more [something] with the only thing you’ve got to trade for it is more money (friends, nothing costs only money)

 These tactics work.
 That is why they are still in use.